-- 1. Members.
-Article VI of the Constitution specifies the composition of the Board of Directors. - 2.
-Meetings.
+1. Members.
+Article VI of the Constitution specifies the composition of the Board of Directors.

+- 2. Meetings.
 The Board of Directors will meet at least three times a year.
 Meetings will be held at the call of the President or the majority of the members of the Executive Committee, or by a written petition signed by at least five members of the Board of Directors.
-Meetings will follow Robert's Rules of Order, except where otherwise noted in the Constitution or Bylaws.

-3. Powers and Duties.
+Meetings will follow Robert's Rules of Order, unless other rules of order are adopted by the board. - 3.
+Powers and Duties.
 Except as otherwise provided by the Constitution or Bylaws, actions of the Board of Directors require the existence of a quorum and a majority of those voting.
 The quorum for the Board of Directors is a majority of its voting members as defined in Article VI, paragraph 2 of the Constitution.